uchiharon/wellbore/README.md

 ### Visualization in ParaView

-You can then use the open source tool [Paraview](https://www.paraview.org/) for visualization.
+You can use the open source tool [Paraview](https://www.paraview.org/) for visualization.
 Unfortunately, you cannot use this from our web-based development environment so you must download the files to you local computer.
 First, on the Terminal command line in the repository directory, run